Anna Caterina Antonacci

 Anna Caterina Antonacci (born 5 April 1961) is an Italian soprano known for roles in the bel canto and Baroque repertories.
-She performed as a mezzo-soprano for several years, particularly performing the Rossini canon.
+After long performing as a mezzo-soprano, particularly the Rossini canon (but never its great contralto breeches roles), around 2005 she made the move to soprano official.
+Maestro Riccardo Muti has described her voice as a Falcon soprano.

 Life and career

 Anna Caterina Antonacci was born in Ferrara, Italy on April 5, 1961.
-She studied in Bologna and made her debut as Rosina in 1986 at Arezzo.
+She studied in Bologna and made her debut as Countess Ceprano in Verdi's Rigoletto, in 1984, at the Maggio Musicale Fiorentino.
 In 1994, she made her Royal Opera debut as Elcia in Mosè in Egitto.
-She appeared there again in 2006 with Jonas Kaufman.
+She appeared there again in 2006 in Carmen opposite Jonas Kaufman.
+In 2003 she created the role of Victoria Bearing in the world premiere of Marco Tutino's Vita at the Teatro alla Scala in Milan, and in 2015 that of Cesira in Tutino's Two Women (La ciociara) at the San Francisco Opera.
 She was profiled at length by The New York Times in March 2012.
 In 2013, she appeared in La voix humaine at the Opéra-Comique.
-She has been married until his 2023 cancer death with water polo player Luca Giustolisi, with whom she had a son, Gillo.
+She had been married until his death in 2023 of cancer to the water polo player Luca Giustolisi, with whom she had a son, Gillo.